vike256/Unibot/guides/Ethernet.md

 - Go to `Windows Settings > Network & internet > Ethernet`
 - Find your ethernet shield's settings
 - Set IP assignment to manual for IPv4
-- Set IP address to 192.168.137.123
+- Set IP address to the same range as your main connection (`x.x.x.y`, replace the y with any value that is not being used)
-- Set subnet mask to the same as your main network (Command `ipconfig` in terminal might help to find that)
+- Set subnet mask to the same as your main connection (Command `ipconfig` in terminal might help to find that)
 - Click `OK`

 ## Upload ino file